 I often hear, "You should only pick your wedding photographer if they use a particular brand of camera/lens."
 (Usually Nikon or Canon.)

-In March 2014, I was introduced to the Olympus OM-D-EM micro four thirds (M4/3rds) camera system, smaller and lighter than my Canon kit but with equally good image quality when using professional lenses from the likes of Olympus, Sigma and Panasonic.
+In March 2014, I was introduced to the Micro four thirds mirrorless system,in the form of an Olympus OM-D-EM1 which at the time, according to Olympus was designed to outperform the DSLRcamera (Digtal Single Lens Reflex cameras.)
+This system is smaller and lighter than my Canon kit but with equally good image quality especially when using professional lenses from the likes of Olympus, Panasonic and Sigma, particularly those with a wide aperture/fixed focal length.

 So if my images have a "blurry background" this is done entirely for artistic reasons such as the image of the bride and flower shot and the groom in the mirror.
 The same goes if I cut heads off, this is done on purpose to emphasise a particular detail such as the bouquet shot below.